jianglanni/ECS150/Report.md

 assigned output file.

 ### Output redirection
+Before redirection, we check if we can access the given file by calling **open()**, if it returns -1, we call out a "cannot open output file" error.
+Otherwise, we close the file and keep going.

-We call **freopen()** in the child processes to do the output redirections, because this function will irreversibly redirect *STDOUT* to the files.
+We call **freopen()** in the child processes to actually do the output redirections, because this function will irreversibly redirect *STDOUT* to the files.
 For the cases we should overwrite the given file, we use argument "w" in **freopen()**.
 For the cases we append output to existing contents, we use "a+" when calling the function.